Study Hall Educational Foundation, India

 The Challenge

 With 1.3 billion people, India comprises 20% of the world's population.
 Uttar Pradesh is the most populous state in India, and SHEF works across all 75 of its districts.
-With a population that is ⅔ that of the United States, if UP were a country it would be the 5th most populous in the world!
+With a population that is two-thirds that of the United States, if UP were a country it would be the 5th most populous in the world!

 The Solution: SHEF Programs